 CLCJAWA utilizes over 50 miles of pre-stressed concrete, ductile iron and PVC water main to deliver water to your community.
-The Village of Lake Villa in turn, maintains its own water distribution system that delivers the water to homes, schools and businesses in the community.
+Your public works department, in turn, maintains its own water distribution system that delivers the water to homes, schools and businesses in the community.

 The Village of Lake Villa maintains two elevated water towers and two ground storage tanks with a combined capacity of 3.1 million gallons of water storage.
-A main pumping station feeding over 45 miles of water mains ranging from 6 inch to 12 inches diameter providing an average 550,000 gallons per day or just over 211 million gallons last year to customers.
-Daily sampling and water quality monitoring provides safe drinking water year round.
+A main pumping station feeding over 45 miles of water mains ranging from 6 inch to 12 inches diameter providing an average 623,000 gallons per day or just over 227 million gallons last year to customers.
+Daily sampling and water quality monitoring provides safe drinking water year-round.

 The Village of Lake Villa maintains 9 emergency backup wells.
-They are ran and sampled monthly for coliform and other contaminants with the water being pumped to waste.
-The back-up well testing results are not included in this report, but can be provided upon request to the village.
+They are exercised and sampled monthly for coliform and other contaminants with the water being pumped to waste.
+The back-up well testing results are not included in this report, but can be provided upon request to the Village.